molgenis/molgenis/molgenis-compute-core/README.md

 ## Overview

-Born from bioinformatics, MOLGENIS compute is a lightweight shell script framework to generate big data workflows that can run parallel on clusters and grids:
+Born from bioinformatics and life sciences, MOLGENIS compute is a flexible shell script framework to generate big data workflows that can run parallel on clusters and grids:

 1. Design a workflow.csv with each step as a shell script 'protocol'
-2. Generate jobs by iterating over parameters.csv and run on compute backend
+2. Generate and run jobs by iterating over parameters.csv and execute on a compute backend
 3. (Optional) use standardized file and tool management for portable workflows

 Typical command to generate and run jobs: